 Your budget is only an educated guess about the future.
-But once you have started trading,

-➤ For the budgeting toolkit 'Making a Success of your Business' (£29.95 plus £2.95 postage and packaging), call the Chartered Institute of Management Accountants (01865 474014). comparing your actual monthly sales and costs with the budget will let you know what is really happening.
+But once you have started trading, comparing your actual monthly sales and costs with the budget will let you know what is really happening.
 Begin with sales.

-6.1 Was turnover lower than budget?
-Why?

-• If prices or volumes were lower, why?
-Are prices or volumes likely to be lower than forecast in future months, too?

-6.2 If turnover was higher than budget, why?

-- Were sales brought forward from future months? - Was the increase in sales caused by large one-off orders? - 6.3 Were sales of any individual product lines significantly different from forecast levels? - Is one product becoming outdated? - Is another product growing more popular? - Do you need to focus your marketing or production plans on different products?
+- A Was turnover lower than budget?
+Why? - If prices or volumes were lower, why?
+Are prices or volumes likely to be lower than forecast in future months, too? - B If turnover was higher than budget, why? - Were sales brought forward from future months? - Will sales in those months now be lower than forecast? - Was the increase in sales caused by large one-off orders? - One month's increased sales may not be the start of a trend. - C Were sales of any individual product lines significantly different from forecast levels? - Is one product becoming outdated? - Is another product growing more popular? - Do you need to focus your marketing or production plans on different products?

-7 Actual costs
+Actual costs